 Savannah State University

-Originally named Georgia State Industrial College for Colored Youth, Savannah State University was founded in 1890, located in Athens, Georgia and is the oldest public historically black college in Georgia.
+Originally named Georgia State Industrial College for Colored Youth, Savannah State University was founded in 1890 in Athens, Georgia.
+It is the oldest public historically black college in Georgia.

-Savannah State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the associate, baccalaureate and masters degrees.
-Of the 2,300 students enrolled, most 90% are Georgia residents and 56% are women.
-There are also about 50 alumni chapters nationwide.
+Savannah State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, and master’s degrees.
+It features:

 Serving a primarily African-American student population, the campus is located just minutes away from downtown Savannah on a beautiful 165-acre tract of land adjacent to a salt marsh estuary.

 The campus buildings and facilities are many, including two gymnasiums, a fitness center with state-of-the-art exercise equipment, and five residence halls such as Bowen-Smith, Lester Lockette, Bostic, and Peacock Halls, as well as historic Hill Hall.